wangWilson/CGCDet/README.md

-# Learning Oriented Remote Sensing Object Detection via Naive Geometric Computing
+# Learning Oriented Object Detection via Naive Geometric Computing

 ## Introduction
-A pytorch implement of the paper Learning Oriented Remote Sensing Object Detection via Naive Geometric Computing.
+A pytorch implement of the paper Learning Oriented Object Detection via Naive Geometric Computing.
 This codebase is created for oriented object detection in remote sensing.

 It is modified from [AerialDetection](https://github.com/dingjiansw101/AerialDetection).